kenmoini/kenmoini.com/site/content/en/post/2026/03/azure-to-lab-connectivity.md

 Next we need to create a few things in Azure so that it can route to the on-premise environment.
 Namely a Route Table.

-1. In Azure, search for "Route Table" and create a new one.
+1. In Azure, search for **"Route Table"** and create a new one.
-2. With the Route Table created, access the resource and navigate to Settings > Routes.
-Create a new Route.
+2. With the Route Table created, access the resource and navigate to Settings > Routes.  **Create a new Route**.
 3. Give it a name, Destination Type should be "IP Addresses" and give it the CIDR range that's on the other side of the tunnel - in my case I have 2 so I'll need to make Routes for each subnet.
 4. Set the Next Hop Type to "Virtual Appliance" and set it to the WAN IP of the on-prem network that was configured in the Local Network Gateway.
 5. Rinse/repeat for as many subnets as you have to route.

-Now to test this, you can go into a Virtual Machine that's in the VNet that we configured all this stuff for and do a quick `ping/ssh on-prem-address-here` - for my environment I just used a debug terminal on one of the Azure Red Hat OpenShift nodes.
+Now to test this, you can go into an Azure Virtual Machine that's in the VNet that we configured all this stuff for and do a quick `ping/ssh on-prem-address-here` - for my environment I just used a debug terminal on one of the Azure Red Hat OpenShift nodes.

 > Note: If the ping fails, it is likely due to needing to open some Firewall rules in Unifi, source being VPN and the instance configured, and the destination being the routed network.